-- A. On-Site Laundry Facilities - There must be a minimum of one washer and one dryer per twelve dwelling units within common laundry facilities if washer/dryer hookups are not available in each dwelling unit.
-Common laundry facilities also require the following: - Front-load washers/dryers compliant with ADA standards. - A "folding" table or countertop must be installed. - Seating area - The laundry room must have an interior or exterior window and adequate entrance lighting, which must be on from dusk to dawn to assit in greater security during evening hours. - 2.
-If hookups are available in each dwelling unit, there must be a minimum of one washer and one dryer per twenty dwelling units. - 4-3.
-If in addition to washer/dryer hookups, if Applicant provides washers and dryers in each unit, a common washer and dryer facility is not required. - A "folding" table or countertop must be installed in common laundry facilities. - Seating area located in laundry facility. - The laundry room must have an interior or exterior window and adequate entrance lighting, which must be on from dusk to dawn to assist in greater security during evening hours. - B. Community/Office Space - 1.
-All developments must have a community room on site. - 2.
+A. On-Site Laundry Facilities

+There must be a minimum of one washer and one dryer per twelve dwelling units if washer/dryer hookups are not available in each dwelling unit.
+If hookups are available in each dwelling unit, there must be a minimum of one washer and one dryer per twenty dwelling units.
+If in addition to washer/dryer hookups, Applicant provides washers and dryers in each unit, a common washer and dryer facility is not required.

+- A "folding" table or countertop must be installed in common laundry facilities. - Seating area located in laundry facility. - The laundry room must have an interior or exterior window and adequate entrance lighting, which must be on from dusk to dawn to assist in greater security during evening hours.

+B. Community/Office Space

+All developments must have a community room on site.

 All developments consisting of twenty (20) residential dwelling units or more must have a site office of at least 200 square feet (inclusive of accessible toilet facility) and a maintenance room of at least 100 square feet.
 Single-family projects are exempted from this requirement if the Applicant provides evidence that the Project is part of a phased development, for which such facilities exist in prior phases of the development.